Joy beyond compare and tears from the bottom of his heart. In the 2022 season, Teruhito NAKAGAWA experienced a turbulent time.

-"The club that saved me, right?"
+"It's the club that saved me."

 "I injured my right knee in my fourth year of university, and it was a kind of injury that I couldn't help even if there were no offers, but I still pursued it from my second year of university, and the scouts came to the training ground many times and offered me a contract.
 So, 'Marinos is the club that saved my soccer career,' I think that is the most understandable expression."